libxsmm/libxsmm/documentation/libxsmm_samples.md

 The hyperparameter definitions for each topology are also in the corresponding directory under "model_zoo" in a .prototxt file with the suffix "solver".
 For a single-node, this file is called solver.prototxt.
-For multi-node the filename also contains the global minibatch size (=single node minibatch size x number of nodes); e.g., solver_896.prototxt contains hyperparameters for MB=56 per node and 16 nodes.
+For multi-node the filename also contains the global minibatch size (=single node minibatch size x number of nodes);, e.g., solver_896.prototxt contains hyperparameters for MB=56 per node and 16 nodes.
 The "solver*" file also contains a flag that specifies whether to start execution from a checkpoint (and thus read load weights from the "./weights" directory) or from scratch; by default execution starts from scratch.